Back to Knowledge Hub

 • Buyers, sellers, and real estate agents cannot influence who is selected.

-• This system ensures fairness but may result in an appraiser who is unfamiliar with the local market.
+• This system ensures fairness but may result in an appraiser unfamiliar with the local market.

 While the system prevents manipulation, it can sometimes lead to inconsistent valuations, particularly if the appraiser lacks local market expertise.